tmercswims/tmerc-cogs/.github/ISSUE_TEMPLATE/cog-enhancement.md

 ---
 name: Cog Enhancement
-about: Suggest an idea to make a cog better
+about: Suggest an idea to make a cog better.
 title: ''
 labels: enhancement
 assignees: ''